nhn/tui.chart/docs/en/chart-gauge.md

 ### Data Type

  the `series` value must be completed with the `name` and the `data`.
 The `name` is used to identify each series and its id must be unique.
-The scale is calculated based on the entered `data` value and displayed as a circular axis label.

 ```js
 const data = {